Parallel Construction and Other Lies

-September 5, 2014 – Tarbell was the lead investigator in the case, he wrote Ross’s criminal complaint, and led the arrest team.
+September 5, 2014 – Tarbell was the lead FBI investigator in the case.
+He wrote Ross’s criminal complaint and led the arrest team.
 He testified under oath as to how he located the Silk Road server.

 Tarbell claimed he discovered the location of the Silk Road server by “examining the individual packets of data being sent back from the website” where he found “a certain IP address” that returned “a part of the Silk Road login screen (the CAPTCHA prompt).”